enrico-sorcinelli/rest-xmlrpc-data-checker/readme.txt

 1. The JSON REST settings section.
 2. The XML-RPC settings section.
+3. The Options settings section.
-3. Enable XML-RPC and REST interfaces on user profile/user edit pages (available only for users with `edit_users` capability).
+4. Enable XML-RPC and REST interfaces on user profile/user edit pages (available only for users with `edit_users` capability).
-4. User list administration screen.
+5. User list administration screen.

 == Changelog ==

 For REST XML-RPC Data Checker changelog, please see [the Releases page on GitHub](https://github.com/enrico-sorcinelli/rest-xmlrpc-data-checker/releases).

+== Upgrade Notice ==

+= 1.3.0 =
+Trusted networks check over IP address found in HTTP headers added by proxy or load balancer is now disabled by default.
+It can be enabled on plugin settings page.